 When your heat exchanger has a crack, you risk filling your home with carbon monoxide and harming you and your family.

-This is a common furnace problem for old houses.
-Ductwork design and installation take skill and expertise, but some homeowners choose to hire amateurs or do it themselves.
-This leaves the people who buy the property with compromised ductwork that may cause problems.
-If your furnace came from the previous owners, consider hiring a technician to inspect it.
-They will be able to identify any problems that can lead to performance issues.
+This is a big problem for old houses.
+Ductwork design and installation take skill, but some homeowners choose to hire amateurs or do it themselves – which leaves the people who buy these properties with compromised ducts that may cause performance issues in their furnaces if they were never fixed by professionals before coming into possession of said home (or business).
 Are you feeling the chill this winter?
 You might need your furnace checked.
 Give us a call and we’ll send over a technician to inspect your heating system.

 A furnace is an essential installation that keeps loved ones in your home warm and comfortable when it is chilly outside.
 Is yours operating at optimum?